Alien: Isolation: Plot

-In 2137, fifteen years after her mother Ellen went missing onboard the USCSS Nostromo, Amanda Ripley learns from Weyland-Yutani android Christopher Samuels that the Nostromos flight recorder has been recovered and taken to Sevastopol, a space station owned by Seegson Corporation which orbits the gas giant KG-348 in the Zeta Reticuli system.
+In 2137, fifteen years after Ellen Ripley went missing onboard the USCSS Nostromo, her daughter Amanda Ripley learns from Weyland-Yutani android Christopher Samuels that the Nostromos flight recorder has been recovered and taken to Sevastopol, a space station owned by Seegson Corporation which orbits the gas giant KG-348 in the Zeta Reticuli system.
 Samuels offers Amanda a place on the retrieval team to give her closure, and she accepts.
 Amanda, Samuels and Weyland-Yutani executive Nina Taylor travel to the station via the USCSS Torrens with the help of the ship's captain Diane Verlaine.
 After finding the station too damaged to dock, the trio attempt to enter it via a spacewalk, but their EVA line is severed by an explosion, and Amanda is separated from the others.

-Making her way through the station, Amanda discovers that it has descended into chaos due the presence of a hostile alien creature onboard.
+Making her way through the station, Amanda discovers that it has descended into chaos due to the presence of a hostile alien creature onboard.
 She eventually finds the flight recorder, but discovers that its data has been corrupted.
 Amanda then makes her way to Samuels and Taylor; retrieving medical supplies for an injured Taylor, she meets Marshal Waits and follows him back to his bureau.
 There, Amanda meets the imprisoned captain of the USCSS Anesidora, Henry Marlow, who explains he recovered the flight recorder and went to LV-426, where his wife was impregnated by a facehugger before she fatally birthed the creature on Sevastopol.
 Waits convinces Amanda to lure the creature to one of the station's modules, where it can be ejected into space.
 However, Waits ejects the module with Amanda still inside, forcing her to space-jump back to Sevastopol using a space suit.